ArenKDesai/Aren-s-Notes/Big Data Systems/Kafka.md

 Larger min.sync = stronger durability, smaller min.sync = better availability.
 If the leader fails, the controller broker (chosen w/ help of Zookeeper or KRaft) elects an in-sync replica as new leader.
 If the number of concurrent broker failures < min.insync.replicas, then the committed data is safe.
 The leader also never lets consumers consumer un-commited messages, in the case that the consumer consumes it, then the leader goes down before sending it to the followers.
-This means that consumer fetches and follower fetches are two different types of fetch
+This means that consumer fetches and follower fetches are two different types of fetch requests.